theogroup/ogroup.net/src/_drafts/clutch.md

       The Brandon Agency, Archer Malmo, GKV, Hub Strategy and Communication, DMi Partners, Fearless Media, 3Q Digital, Blue Polo Interactive, Stevens & Tate Marketing, Sensis, Brandpoint

+      “With the buzz around marketing shifting toward the digital arena, the impact of great creative and strategic traditional marketing can be overlooked,” said Clutch’s Advertising and Marketing Research Lead Kimmie Champlin.
+“These firms have adapted their practices, providing strong results and excellent customer service in both the traditional and digital contexts.”

+      Clutch’s leaders are a small portion of the firm’s full research.
+The thousands of companies already listed on Clutch span 500+ research categories and each is evaluated on its market presence, previous work, and, most important, client reviews.
     single_image:
     quote:
     video: